PFund-Software-Ltd/pfeed/README.md

 ## Related Projects
 - [PFund](https://github.com/PFund-Software-Ltd/pfund) — A Complete Algo-Trading Framework for Machine Learning, TradFi, CeFi and DeFi ready.
 Supports Vectorized and Event-Driven Backtesting, Paper and Live Trading
+- [PyTrade.org](https://pytrade.org) - A curated list of Python libraries and resources for algorithmic trading.